 Sigur Rós has stirred my soul from the moment I accidently stumbled upon them early 2006.
-Out of curiosity I clicked on a link to a concert they played in Reykjavík at the end of 2005.
-It sounded interesting, and I left it playing in the background for the full length of the gig.
+Out of curiosity I clicked on a link to a concert they had played in Reykjavík a few months before.
+I was intrigued by the ethereal sound of their music, so I left it playing in the background for the full length of the gig.
 Then, at the very end, came the song that truly blew me away.
-The song that made me an instant fan, ‘Popplagið’ – their epic masterpiece.
+The song that made me an instant fan: ‘Popplagið’ – their epic masterpiece.

 I just had to go & see them live

-Little did I expect to be blown away in more ways than one…
+Little did I expect to be blown away in more ways than one

-Sigur Rós @ Klambratún Park, Reyjkjavík.
+Sigur Rós @ Klambratún Park in Reyjkjavík.

 Colourful & cozy Reykjavík.

 I loved the atmosphere of Reykjavík, the coziness of the colourful corrugated iron houses in the town centre and the beautiful views to stupendous mountains in all directions.
-And I was pleasantly surprised that it wasn’t as cold as I expected.
+And I was pleasantly surprised that it wasn’t actually as cold as I expected.

 I went out to a couple of bars with fellow travellers from the hostel, and it rocked!
-Danced my purple coloured socks off, and walked back along the harbour in broad daylight in the middle of the night.
+I danced my purple coloured socks off, and walked back along the harbour in broad daylight in the middle of the night.
 Blissfully drifted around in the hot outdoor swimming pool next to the hostel and soaked myself silly in the Blue Lagoon (still affordable at the time…)

-And, another thing I noticed: English spoken with an Icelandic accent is one of the sexiest accents I’ve heard.
+And, another thing that I noticed: English spoken with an Icelandic accent is one of the sexiest accents I’ve heard.
 Sometimes I couldn’t help myself asking random people for directions or other information, just to hear them talk.
 Those rolling r’s just seemed to make me melt like a glacier on a steaming volcano… 😉

 Incredible craggyness & overwhelming beauty